AveekBhatt/Ecourt/README.md

-# Ecourt
+# ecourt-judgement
-This is a test Repo
+This is a repository of Ecourt Managament